worldpossible/RACHEL5/README.md

 Both versions are now included in my recoveryfiles-5.0.0 which needs to get checked in here eventually.

-### Other
+## Other

 Here are some things I considered while making the USB

 Do we need a better way to manage versioning numbers in recovery.sh, /etc/... contentshell, etc.

-# some modules need to be updated to understand latest kiwix:
+Some modules need to be updated to understand latest kiwix: kn-wikipedia

-kn-wikipedia
+Some modules should be indexed and made into a searchable zim module: en-w3schools

-# some modules should be indexed and made into a searchable zim module:
+Some possible tweaks:

-en-w3schools
+Turn it in :

-# possible tweaks
+* make teacher login submit when you hit enter on password
-Turn it in : make teacher login submit when you hit enter on password
+* no confirm on delete?

-           : no confirm on delete?
+File Share :

-File Share : no way to delete files?
+* no way to delete files?
-           : no security for uploading?
+* no security for uploading?
-           : combine with Turn it in?
+* combine with Turn it in?
 Or not (but improve?)
-           : or just lose this module?
+* or just lose this module?

-Datapost   : "Register" uses admin/common.php for auth screen, but logo is broken
+Datapost :
-             because the path is relative and the dir is different (this is hardcoded in common.php authorized()
+* "Register" uses admin/common.php for auth screen, but logo is broken because the path is relative and the dir is different (this is hardcoded in common.php authorized()

 emule service doesn't show up with service --status-all but it is running fine if you do service emule status